gathecageorge/gathecageorge/README.md

 ---

-I am a highly skilled and motivated professional with a passion for DevOps and a proven track record of success in the field.
-My diverse background as a Software Engineer and my extensive experience in managing cloud infrastructures and implementing DevOps best practices make me a valuable asset to any team.
-I am enthusiastic about contributing my skills and knowledge to drive continuous improvement and deliver exceptional results in the field of DevOps.
+I am an experienced Site Reliability Engineer (SRE) and Vice President specializing in blockchain infrastructure, with a strong focus on deploying, automating, and maintaining blockchain nodes across AWS and bare metal environments.
+Skilled in running validation, self-staking, and providing public RPC endpoints for major blockchain networks, including Ethereum, Cardano, Polkadot, Polygon, Bitcoin, and Babylon.

-I have hands-on experience in managing cloud infrastructures in AWS, GCP, and Azure, utilizing services like RDS, EC2, Auto Scaling, VPC, and more to build robust systems.
+I have hands-on experience in managing cloud infrastructures in AWS, GCP, and Azure, utilizing services like RDS, EC2, Auto Scaling, and VPC to build robust systems.
 I excel in implementing Infrastructure as Code (IaC) practices with tools like Terraform and Ansible, ensuring consistent and efficient deployments.
-My other notable experience is in containerization and orchestration of many service deployments to ensure high availability and proactive monitoring.
-I have set up robust solutions with Grafana, Prometheus metrics and ELK stack to identify and resolve issues promptly.
+My expertise also extends to containerization and orchestration, ensuring high availability and proactive monitoring.
+I have set up robust solutions with Grafana, Prometheus, and the ELK stack to identify and resolve issues promptly.

-I like working in teams and collaborating with other engineers to make the entire process as pain free as possible including setting automation CI/CD pipelines and scripting.
+I am passionate about optimizing blockchain performance, enhancing reliability, and reducing operational costs through automation and efficient resource management.
+I enjoy working in teams and collaborating with engineers to streamline processes, including setting up automation, CI/CD pipelines, and scripting.
+By leveraging automation and monitoring, I ensure that blockchain and cloud infrastructure operate seamlessly, delivering high-performance and scalable solutions.
+Dedicated to driving innovation in running decentralized systems, I continuously explore efficient use of blockchain protocols, DeFi, and interoperability solutions.

-Beyond my professional contributions, I am an avid writer, sharing my insights on Java, DevOps, and microservices through my Medium profile, accessible at: https://gatheca-george.medium.com/
+Beyond my professional contributions, I am seasonal writer, sharing my insights through my Medium profile, accessible at: https://gatheca-george.medium.com/

 For a more interactive learning experience, I encourage you to explore my Killercoda profile: https://killercoda.com/gathecageorge